hms-networks/IgnitionEwonConnector/readme.md

 ## [Version](#table-of-contents)

 This module version is compatible with Ignition 8.
 For an Ignition 7.9 compatible module go to [Ignition-7.9-main](https://github.com/hms-networks/IgnitionEwonConnector/tree/Ignition-7.9-main) branch.
+The Ignition 7.9 module is no longer supported and does not receive updates.

 <sup>[Back to top](#table-of-contents)</sup>